eGovPDX/portlandor/web/modules/custom/portland_migrations/README.md

 ### Running the migrations

 The Migrate Tools module provides drush commands to run the migrations.
 The order of commands is important!
-When running the migrations on remove servers, such as multidev or Dev/Test/Live, use the terminus commands.
+When running the migrations on remote servers, such as multidev or Dev/Test/Live, use the terminus commands.
 Example:

 ```
 lando terminus drush [environment] migrate:import [migration_id]